 It is the aspiration of many people struggling with their finances to settle their outstanding debts once and for all.
 Doing so can help them to move forward and start the journey towards building a better credit score with a healthy financial history.

 Settling a debt can require a significant lump sum, which is simply out of reach for many people.
-What’s more, whilst settling debt by paying less than the total amount owed might sound like an ideal solution, doing so can have a significant impact on your financial situation and ability to access further credit in the future.
+What’s more, whilst settling by paying less than the total amount owed might sound like an ideal solution, doing so can have a significant impact on your financial situation and ability to access further credit in the future.

 Read on to find out more, and click through to our detailed guides for further information.